 - integrated services that require Google Analytics to collect data for advertising purposes, including the collection of data via advertising cookies and identifiers

-SUNY Oneonta will not identify users or facilitate the merging of personally identifiable information with non-personally identifiable information collected through any advertising product or feature unless the college has robust notice of and the user’s prior affirmative (i.e., opt-in) consent to that identification or merger.
-In addition, the college does not attempt to disaggregate data that Google reports in aggregate.
+SUNY Oneonta will not identify users or facilitate the merging of personally identifiable information with non-personally identifiable information collected through any advertising product or feature unless the university has robust notice of and the user’s prior affirmative (i.e., opt-in) consent to that identification or merger.
+In addition, the university does not attempt to disaggregate data that Google reports in aggregate.

 Visitors can opt out of the Google Analytics Advertising Features through Google Analytics’ opt-outs for the web, Ads Settings, Ad Settings for mobile apps, or any other available means (for example, the NAI’s consumer opt-out).

 Siteimprove, an authorized third-party, uses web crawlers to scan the SUNY Oneonta website.
-Siteimprove stores information in its databases and presents it in reports that the college generates through the Siteimprove SaaS platform.
+Siteimprove stores information in its databases and presents it in reports that the university generates through the Siteimprove SaaS platform.